Spirit Daily Blog

 He knew every single thing about her–every action and thought.

 There were tears of relief and recognition; of having been lost her whole life without knowing it.
+“Walk with Me,” He supposedly said.
+“There’s something you need to see.”

 What were the shadows, she asked Jesus?

-“They feed on comparisons,” Jesus responded.
+“They feed on comparisons,” Jesus supposedly responded.
 “On envy.
 On self-hatred.
 On the feeling of never being enough.”

 On another screen was a boy who looked “maybe twelve” playing a violent game, his face blank.
+She felt that darkness around him also.

 Shadows again, feeding on rage and revenge.

-She saw others–not just kids, but also addults–all connected to their phone but disconnected from others, and surrounded by dark shadows.
+She saw others–not just kids, but also adults–all connected to their phones but disconnected from others and, again, surrounded by dark shadows, which grew larger with the dark emotions and thoughts they provoked.

 These spirits have always been around, she claimed Jesus said, but never before have they had such easy access to minds and hearts.

-She saw herself, scrolling through Instagram instead of sleeping, or starting at her cell phone during dinner while her mother was trying to talk to her.
+She saw herself scrolling through Instagram instead of sleeping or staring at her cell phone during dinner while her mother was trying to talk to her.
+Think back at the last time you were in a restaurant!

 “You’re not pretty enough.
 Look at how much better their life is.
 Nobody really likes you.
 You need more ‘followers.’
 You need more ‘likes.'”

-The whispering of demons.
 Even if fiction, are there not profound messages?
-Noted one commented: “I deactivated my FB account and have no desire to reactivate.
+You were not created to scroll your life away.
+Noted one comment: “I deactivated my FB account and have no desire to reactivate.
 There is more peace and reality in my life.”
-You were not created to scroll your life away.

 Now Julie saw what her staring at her phone had done: hospital scenes of her parents crying, her brothers slumped against or punching a wall.

-Conversely, she was shown how when a young girl prayed, angels were energized and formed a shield around her.
-The shadow retreated.
+The shadows retreated.
 Faces turned up to the sun, instead of down toward small screens.
 People reading actual books.
 Friends having real conversations.
+Were we going to choose this future or a future shadowland of A.I.
 “Just one sincere prayer,” Jesus supposedly said.
-“That’s all it takes to activate Heaven’s protection.’”
+“That’s all it takes to activate Heaven’s protection.”

 But these days, with all our devices: who has time for prayer?